The NWT has 3 qualifying tournaments to be structured in the following ways:

 *Any team caught cheating will be disqualified from the tournament and all NWT end of the year awards.
 And no points or weight will be given.

-1. TOP TEAM AWARD: this award is for the season points champion based on their best 3 out of 4 finishes in the NWT qualifying tournament.
+1. TOP TEAM AWARD: this award is for the season points champion based on all 3 finishes in the NWT qualifying tournaments.
 Team of the Year award requirements must be met to be eligible for the Team of the Year Award.

 NOTE: All unresolved discrepancies for the NWT Points & State Championship will be forwarded to the NWT Tournament Directors.